flipz357/flipz357.github.io/_posts/2024-03-13-explain-text-similarity.md

 TLDR:

-- We're gonna check out two methods for explaining text similarity.
+- We're gonna check out two methods for explaining text embeddings
 - One aims at explaining decisions, the other highlights tokens

 ## Intro